Localized prostate cancer

 Outlook

-Whether and how prostate cancer continues to grow will vary from person to person.
-It is hard to accurately predict how prostate cancer will continue to develop in a specific man.
+The course of prostate cancer varies from person to person.
+It usually grows slowly and doesn't cause any problems for a long time.
+But it can also grow quickly and spread to other organs.
+It is hard to accurately predict how prostate cancer will continue to develop in any particular person.
 The depends on things like the stage of the tumor and how aggressive it is.
-The following table shows how tumor stage and aggressiveness influence how likely it is that someone will die of prostate cancer.

 Tissue samples (biopsies) and other examinations can be used to find out whether the cancer tends to grow quickly or only very slowly.
 The probability that the cancer will grow is called its risk of progression.